iljarotar/synth/README.md

 | vol       | Param    | volume of unfiltered signal                |
 | ramp      | Float    | length of the linear ramp from cutoff to 0 |

 Note: All filters are bandpass filters.
-To create a highpass or lowpass filter just place one of the cutoffs outside of the audible range.
+To create a highpass or a lowpass filter just place one of the cutoffs outside of the audible range.

 | Param     |               |                                            |
 | --------- | ------------- | ------------------------------------------ |